SaraMathews/Guernsey-quiz/README.md

 - On the check answer page, display the user's correct answers in green and the wrong answers in red.

 ## **Testing**
+- The Lighthouse accessibility score on "Quiz pages" displays the comment "Form elements do not have associated labels" which brings the accessibility score down to 85%.
+I did not have time to find a way to add labels successfully to the radio buttons in script.js.
+So this is something to add in the future to bring the accessibility score up.

  ### *Unfixed bugs*
- - The result page main box, which displays the smiley icon (if the score is <5), is not responsive on screen sizes below 8888px.
+ - The "Result page" main box, which displays the smiley icon (if the score is <5), is not responsive on screen sizes below 530px.
 I don't know how to adjust the box size on the result page without adjusting all other pages with the class "main box".
 I did not have time to look into this bug in more depth.
  ## **Deployment**
  ### *Version Control*
 The git commands below were used throughout development to push code to the remote repository in GitHub: